opendistro-for-elasticsearch/kibana-reports/docs/dev/Kibana-Reporting-Design-Proposal.md

 #### Report configurations
 1. As a user, I should see Name, Type, Owner, Source, Last updated, Details, Status (active/disabled) on the `Report configurations` list.
 1. As a user, I should be able to view, edit and delete a report configuration.
-1. As a user, I should be able to
+1. As a user, I should be able to enable/disable a report configuration

 ### Create, View, Edit
 #### Create report configuration